 External attackers are generally considered as potential threats to the cloud that handle big data.
-If cloud storages face external attacks, users' data will be leaked and controlled by attackers.
-So, implementing security on the cloud that handles big data is a challenge.
+If a cloud face external attacks, user's data will be leaked and controlled by attackers.
+So, implementing security on cloud that handle big data is a challenge.

-To address the security challenge, researches have been done in that area.
+Researches have been done to address security issue.
 For instance, a layered framework (Reddy et al. 2012) is proposed for assuring big data analytics security in the cloud.
 It consists of securing multiple layers, namely virtual machine layer, storage layer, cloud data layer and secured virtual network monitor layer.

-2.5 IoT Big Data in the Cloud
+2.5 Real-time Big Data Analytics in the Cloud